 - Bike the Lac du Flambeau Trail.
 This 17.9-mile trail runs in two wide loops through beautiful Vilas County scenery.
-And fall is the perfect time of year to take on this cycling challenge.

 - Hit the slots at Lake of the Torches Resort Casino.
 A Northwoods favorite that’s nestled on the shores of the scenic Pokegama Lake, Lake of the Torches features over 800 slot machines and table games including blackjack, poker, roulette and craps.